The Otherist - the little Curiosity Shop

 It’s nearly impossible to leave without a small treasure in tow.

 The predecessors of today’s natural history museums were chambers of curiosities, called “Wunderkammern”.
+And the name still feels just right for these strange and marvellous little worlds.

 During the age of great discoveries, starting in the 15th century, wealthy citizens and nobility would amass collections to showcase to their guests.